ninpei7114/galactic_bubble/README.md

 ### Acknowledgement
 I would like to thank the members of FUGIN-AI for their input on the research.This research is supported by the National Institutes of Natural Sciences (NINS), Japan, through the inter-disciplinary collaboration project ”Reconstruction and Elucidation of the 3-D Spatial Structure of the Milky Way Galaxy Using Large-scale Molecular Cloud Data and Machine Learning / Elucidation of the 3-D Spatial Structure of the Milky Way Galaxy Based on Machine Learning and Deep Learning”.

-Furthermore, I am grateful to Shuyo Nakatani of Cybozu Labs Inc. for his careful guidance on the code for this study.
+Furthermore, I am grateful to Nakatani Shuyo / Cybozu Labs Inc. for his careful guidance on the code for this study.